 Using custom Kafka headers for advanced message processing

-Tinybird is happy to announce that support for Kafka headers is coming next month!
 Kafka headers are key-value pairs that can be attached to Kafka messages to provide metadata and additional information about the message.
-Read on to learn more about the use cases headers support and how Tinybird will implement this new feature.
+Read on to learn more about the use cases headers support and how to build real-time analytics pipelines using Kafka headers.

 Alejandro Martín